-If you are not satisfied with the result of your informal complaint, then you can make a formal complaint, using the set procedures your employer has.
+If you are not satisfied with the result of your informal complaint, then you can make a formal complaint using your employer's set procedures.
 It is the use of the set procedures that makes it ‘formal’.

-If you make a formal complaint, this is often called a ‘grievance’.
+A formal complaint is often called a ‘grievance’.

 Your employer should be able to tell you what their procedures are.

 If they don’t have any information they can give you, there is a standard procedure which you can get from Acas.
 Your employer can use this too if, for example, they don't have their own procedures.